A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Experimental part

-\textbf{Comparison with the Plug-and-play (PnP) method}: Compared to the PnP approach in \cite{sos_pnp}, the DEQ methodology provides notably better reconstructions results.
-The superior performance of the proposed DEQ model can be attributed to the end-to-end optimization of the neural-network denoiser and the penalty parameter.
+\textbf{Comparison with the deep learning Plug-and-play (PnP) method}: Compared to the PnP approach in \cite{sos_pnp}, the proposed methodology provides notably better reconstructions results.
+The superior performance of the proposed DeepMix model can be attributed to the end-to-end optimization of its learnable parameters.
 These components are optimized considering the quality of the reconstructed images and are specifically adapted to the examined HSI deconvolution problem.
-In contrast, the PnP method does not utilize an end-to-end optimization.
-The CNN prior is learnt separately from both the HSI degradation problem and the blurring operator.
+In contrast, the PnP method does not utilize an end-to-end training.
+The denoiser prior is used by the PnP method separately from both the HSI degradation problem and the blurring operator. \textbf{Comparison with the deep learning method \cite{8435923}}: Compared to the conventional deep learning method outlined in \cite{8435923}, our model exhibits significant benefits.
+The traditional deep learning framework involves over $1$ million learnable parameters, demanding extensive data for effective training.
+In scenarios where the data are limited as those in our case, our model is designed to be significantly more efficient, containing $98\%$ fewer parameters than the deep learning method a property derived from its optimization-based nature.

-\textbf{Comparison with the deep unrolling (DU) method}: Although the DU methodology (Section \ref{DU}) provides competitive restoration results, the proposed DEQ model performed even better and that can be attributed to the following reason.
-Due to high GPU memory resource demands, the number of unrolling iterations in the DU method must be kept minimal, even when the problem under consideration requires more iterations for optimal restoration results.
-On the other hand, the DEQ model surmounts the above limitation by expressing the proposed iterative solver in (\ref{eq:HQS_final}) as a fixed point computation, thereby leading to a much more memory efficient deep architecture with an infinite number of layers.

-\textbf{Runtime - real-time application:} In terms of runtime, Figure \ref{fig:num_of_param} and Table \ref{tab:runtime} demonstrate the average execution times of the evaluated methods during the testing phase.
-Remarkably, the proposed DEQ method not only achieves significantly improved results but also exhibits considerably faster hyperspectral image reconstruction times.
-Consequently, our approach is well-suited for real-time applications, where timely and accurate processing is crucial.
+\textbf{Runtime - real-time application:} In terms of runtime, Table \ref{tab:runtime} demonstrates the average execution times of the evaluated methods during the testing phase.
+Remarkably, the proposed DeepMix method not only achieves improved results but also exhibits considerably faster hyperspectral image reconstruction times as compared to the optimization-based and the plug-and-play methods.